wanttobeamaster/Docker-project/README.md

 ## Docker191020(端口扫描)
 * __finish in 191021__
 * __introduction:__
-__the former items can get into the container via the ssh,but this time,ssh is filtered,so,you can find the another door via the "nmap -p 0-  ip",and use "nc ip port" into it__
+the former items can get into the container via the ssh,but this time,ssh is filtered,so,you can find the another door via the "nmap -p 0-  ip",and use "nc ip port" into it
+## Docker14:grep(linux正则表达式)
+* finish in 191023
+* __introduction:__
+run "cat threekingdoms | grep '\d' > /tmp/234.txt",and then cd /tmp,cat 234.txt,joint the number  +